Exiting Through the Gift Shop: Using Interpretive Principles to Strengthen the Park Store

 Increasing Volunteerism with the Nature Conservancy of Oregon

-In the spring and summer of 2014, I enjoyed volunteering my services with the Nature Conservancy of Oregon (Southwest office).
-My role was to help grow participation by the local volunteering community.
+In the spring and summer of 2014, I enjoyed volunteering with the Nature Conservancy of Oregon (Southwest office).
+My role was to help grow participation in the local volunteering community.
 My services included upgrading their email management tool (to Constant Contact) and designing several newsletters.

 Here are some examples: